ka-de/cringe.live/content/en/docs/yiff_toolkit/_index.md

 ---

 The new kid on the block, based on SeaArt Furry with some GAN magic by Lodestone, this mix tried to improve upon the original model and succeeded!
 My recommendation for training a LoRA for usage with it is to not treat it as a regular mix.
-My experiments ([[#1](https://huggingface.co/k4d3/yiff_toolkit/resolve/main/static/compassmix_training/plot1.png)] [[Dataset Reference](https://huggingface.co/k4d3/yiff_toolkit/resolve/main/static/compassmix_training/obra_dataset_reference.png)], [[#2](https://huggingface.co/k4d3/yiff_toolkit/resolve/main/static/compassmix_training/plot2.png)] [[Example Output](https://huggingface.co/k4d3/yiff_toolkit/resolve/main/static/compassmix_training/ComfyUI_00606_.png)]) show that LoRAs trained directly on Compass produces much better result, add the new [compass_optimizer](https://github.com/lodestone-rock/compass_optimizer) to your training script instead of AdamW while you are there, which will help with generalization and overall training, if you set it up [correctly](https://github.com/ka-de/sd-scripts/tree/lodew/library/optimizers), (I can highly recommend the one with normalization using the default parameters I left in it's `__init__`) and don't forget to [shrink](/docs/yiff_toolkit/lora_training_guide/#shrinking) it down a notch.
+My experiments ([[#1](https://huggingface.co/k4d3/yiff_toolkit/resolve/main/static/compassmix_training/plot1.png)] [[Dataset Reference](https://huggingface.co/k4d3/yiff_toolkit/resolve/main/static/compassmix_training/obra_dataset_reference.png)], [[#2](https://huggingface.co/k4d3/yiff_toolkit/resolve/main/static/compassmix_training/plot2.png)] [[Example Output](https://huggingface.co/k4d3/yiff_toolkit/resolve/main/static/compassmix_training/ComfyUI_00606_.png)]) show that LoRAs trained directly on Compass produces much better result, add the new [compass_optimizer](https://github.com/lodestone-rock/compass_optimizer) to your training script instead of AdamW while you are there, which will help with generalization and overall training, if you set it up [correctly](https://github.com/ka-de/sd-scripts/tree/lodew/library/optimizers), (I can highly recommend the one with normalization using the default parameters I left in it's `__init__`) and don't forget to {{< i18n-link "/docs/yiff_toolkit/lora_training_guide/#shrinking" "shrink" >}} it down a notch.

 ### SeaArt Furry